amethyst/amethyst/book/src/prefab.md

 * Single `Component`
 * Aggregate `PrefabData` structs which contain other `PrefabData` constructs, and optionally simple data `Component`s

+In addition, deriving a `Prefab` requires that `amethyst::ecs::Entity` and `amethyst:assets::{PrefabData, PrefabError, ProgressCounter}` are imported and visible in the current scope.
+This is due to how Rust macros work.

 An example of a single `Component` derive:

 ```rust,no_run,noplaypen